tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-ui-packages.md

 {{% summary %}}

-In this advanced article in the R shiny series, we delved into the integration and application of `Bootstrap` using `bslib`, and `thematic`. this article discusses:
+In this advanced article in the R shiny series, we delved into the integration and application of `Bootstrap` using `bslib`, and `thematic`.

+This article discusses:
 - An overview of `Bootstrap` and `Bootswatch` for responsive web designs in Shiny,
-- Exploration of the `bslib` package for easy customization of `Bootstrap CSS` using R functions, facilitating unique app appearances.
+- The `bslib` package for easy customization of `Bootstrap CSS` using R functions, facilitating unique app appearances.
 - Introduction of `real-time theming` with bslib, offering hands-on experimentation with themes, colors, and fonts.
-- The `thematic` package that complements bslib, aligning plot styles with the active Bootstrap theme, ensuring visual consistency in Shiny apps.
+- The `thematic` package that complements `bslib`, aligning plot styles with the active `Bootstrap` theme, ensuring visual consistency in Shiny apps.
-- Provision of practical code examples and tips for effectively applying these tools to enhance the visual design of Shiny applications.
+- Practical code examples and tips for  applying these tools to enhance the visual design of Shiny applications.

 {{% /summary %}}